am-lola/HoLola/README.md

 **For deployment to Hololens or the emulator** you *must* build `x86`, *not* `x64`.

+Resulting DLLs should be automatically deployed to the Unity project:

-Managed DLLs need to be copied to `<Unity Project Root>/Assets/Plugins/`
+* Managed DLLs need to be copied to `<Unity Project Root>/Assets/Plugins/`

-Unmanaged (C++) DLLs need to be copied to `<Unity Project Root>/Assets/`
+* Unmanaged (C++) DLLs need to be copied to `<Unity Project Root>/Assets/`

+Once the DLLs have been updated in the Unity project, build from Unity and follow the instructions above to deploy to the device or emulator.

 ## Known Issues

-* Sometimes when deploying to the Hololens Emulator the app crashes on startup with a CLR error indicating a stack overflow.
+* Sometimes when deploying to the Hololens Emulator the app crashes on startup with a CLR error.
+Under a debugger this appears to be a fatal error in Windows.Mirage.dll, but there are also often bad references in Unty's D3D code (null textures, etc) which can lead to an early crash.
 Re-deploying without making any changes often fixes this.
-Unclear, yet, if this is an issue with how we're loading our DLLs or if it's just a general stability problem with the Emulator.